-Buy tickets here:
+Buy tickets here!

 Recommended Age Group: 8-99 (kids must be accompanied by adults)

-• Basic Electricity and Electronics (if you missed it, will be repeated soon)
+• Basic Electricity and Electronics (Already happened)

-• Learn to Solder (This class)
+• Learn to Solder (Already happened)

 • Basic Arduino Programming (Already happened)

 • Advanced Arduino Programming (TBD)